Warsh Says Inflation Data Is Imperfect, Tariffs Not Main Driver

 Summary

-• Fed chair contender Kevin Warsh said the data currently used to assess inflation is not perfect.
+- Kevin Warsh, a leading contender to become the next Fed chair, said the data used to assess inflation is not perfect.

-• Warsh stressed that tariffs are not the main cause of rising inflation.
+- Warsh said tariffs are not the main cause of rising inflation.

-• Markets are focused on the reliability of inflation gauges, along with the Fed’s rate decisions and policy communication, as key variables.
+- Markets are focused on the reliability of inflation indicators, along with the Fed’s future rate decisions and policy communication, as key variables.

 Forecast Trend Report by Period

-Kevin Warsh, a contender to become the next Federal Reserve chair, outlined his views on how inflation should be assessed and how monetary policy should be conducted.
-The remarks come as debate continues over the interpretation of price data and the central bank’s independence.
+Kevin Warsh, a leading contender to become the next Federal Reserve chair, weighed in on the data used to assess inflation and on monetary policy, as debate continues over how to interpret price trends and preserve policy independence.

 He also said tariffs are not the main cause of rising inflation.